-- 55 Collectable materials placed for collection must be placed in front of the eligible premises from which they have accumulated, unless otherwise approved by the administrator. - 56 Where collection service in provided to a householder on a private street or road, or whose property is adjacent to a provincial highway must place out all collection containers pursuant to approval obtained under section 10. - 57 Where collection service is provided along a lane or back alley the householder must place collection containers on the householder's land at a location adjacent to the lane or back alley and not separated by any fence, gate, or other structure. - 58 Where collection service is provided to a residential complex or apartment building the householder shall place the collection containers at a location agreed to by the administrator and the property management group or condominium association.
+- 5355 Collectable materials placed for collection must be placed in front of the eligible premises from which they have accumulated, unless otherwise approved by the administrator. - 5456 Where collection service in provided to a householder on a private street or road, or whose property is adjacent to a provincial highway must place out all collection containers pursuant to approval obtained under section 10. - 5557 Where collection service is provided along a lane or back alley the householder must place collection containers on the householder's land at a location adjacent to the lane or back alley and not separated by any fence, gate, or other structure. - 5658 Where collection service is provided to a residential complex or apartment building the householder shall place the collection containers at a location agreed to by the administrator and the property management group or condominium association. - 5759 Except as specified in sections 56-58, collection containers must be placed at roadside only.
+All collection containers must be placed:

-- 59 Except as specified in sections 56-58, collection containers must be placed at roadside only.
-All collection containers must be placed: - (1) on the roadway at the end of the driveway, or the edge of the property abutting the street or road; - (2) so as not to obstruct traffic flow on the street or roadway; - (3) in an upright position with the lid completely closed; and - (4) with the front of the cart facing the street, roadway, or lane. - 60 During planned snow removal, street sweeping, road maintenance, or other events that may require the roadway to be clear, collection containers must be set back 1.0m from front curb or road line to accommodate these activities. - 61 Householders will be notified of events under section 60 by road signage, door knockers, newspaper advertisement, or other similar methods. - 62 Collection containers must be placed such that they have 1.0m of clearance above and on all sides between the collection container and other structures and objects, including other collection containers. - 63 Collection containers must be placed in a location that is accessible by the automated collection arm on the vehicle supplied by the collection contractor.
-Collection carts must be placed within 1.5m of the nearest point that the collection vehicle can access. - 64 A collection container must not have its lid secured, tied, or strapped down when placed for collection. - 65 Except when placed for collection, each collection container must be stored adjacent to a permanent structure on the householder's premises.
+- (1) on the roadway at the end of the driveway, or the edge of the property abutting the street or road; - (2) so as not to obstruct traffic flow on the street or roadway; - (3) in an upright position with the lid completely closed; and - (4) with the front of the collection cart facing the street, roadway, or lane-; and - (5) with access to collection containers free from snow and ice buildup. - 5860 During planned snow removal, street sweeping, road maintenance, or other events that may require the roadway to be clear, collection containers must be set back 1.0m from front curb or road line to accommodate these activities. - 5961 Householders will be notified of events under section 60 by road signage, door knockers, newspaper advertisement, or other similar methods. - 6062 Collection containers must be placed such that they have 1.0m of clearance above and on all sides between the collection container and other structures and objects, including other collection containers. - 6163 Collection containers must be placed in a location that is accessible by the automated collection arm on the vehicle supplied by the collection contractor.
+Collection carts must be placed within 1.5m of the nearest point that the collection vehicle can access. - 6264 A collection container must not have its lid secured, tied, or strapped down when placed for collection. - 6365 Except when placed for collection, each collection container must be stored adjacent to a permanent structure on man-made structure permanently affixed to the land of the householder's premises.